ibercode/aws-saga-pattern-serverless-java/README.md

 ## Description

-In this example the SAGA Pattern is implemented by AWS Step-Functions in order to maintain data consistency across multiple Microservices, and also offers compensation transactions case of failure.
+In this example the SAGA Pattern is implemented by AWS Step-Functions in order to maintain data consistency across multiple Microservices, and also offers compensation transactions in case of failure.

 The SAM template contains all the information to deploy AWS resources and also the permission required by these service to communicate.